SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/processing_controller_interface/flask_api/README.md

 ## Testing

-A number of unit tests are provided with this module, these can be run with the following commands:
+A number of unit tests are provided with this module.
+These assume that a Redis Database container exists (see instructions above).
+Unit tests can then be run with the following commands:

 ```bash
 virtualenv -p python3 venv